Naren1729/EZP_Frontend/testcases_playwright/README.md

 step 4: drop the zip file here to view the trace

 # Running tests
+{NOTE: RUN Test1 first at all times.
+Other three tests you can run in any order}

+step 1: Run both front end and backend with table = "create" under application.properties in springboot

-step 1: open terminal and enter
+step 2: open terminal and enter

 >> npm init playwright@latest

 >> cd EZP_Frontend\testcases_playwright

-step 2: run command present in each test file under tests folder
+step 3: run command present in each test file under tests folder